Earlier this month I reviewed the 1997 monster movie “Anaconda”, and in that review I

 fairly talented cast here.
 This includes Oliver Platt as a researcher on Croc’s,

-he’s fairly well known for his role as Mad Eye Moody from the Harry Potter series, as well as epic
+Bridget Fonda who plays the female lead, and even Brendan Gleeson plays the towns sheriff.
+You may recognize him as Mad Eye Moody from the Harry Potter series, as well as epic

 war movies like “Brave Heart” and “Troy”.
 Most notably is Bill Pullman in